Singular Value Fine-tuning: Few-shot Segmentation requires Few-parameters Fine-tuning: Experiments

-In this section, the effectiveness of SVF is validated on three most representative methods.
-For fair comparison, we rerun all methods with unified framework.
-Then, we compare different methods with singular value fine-tuning and freeze backbone.
-The experimental results on Pascal-5$^i$ are in Table \ref{tab:final-voc}.
-It can be seen that the performance of different methods has been significantly improved after SVF.
-When the backbone is VGG-16, the SOTA method BAM improves miou by $0.46$ and $0.35$ in 1-shot and 5-shot respectively after singular value fine-tuning.
+and 5-shot respectively after singular value fine-tuning.
 However, when the backbone is ResNet-50, SVF improves BAM by $1.14$ and $1.37$ mIoU on 1-shot and 5-shot, respectively.
 It shows that SVF bring better performance in deeper backbone.
-Meanwhile, Table~\ref{tab:final-coco} shows that the effectiveness of SVF on more complex dataset COCO-20$^i$.
+Meanwhile, Table~\ref{tab:final-coco} shows the effectiveness of SVF on more complex dataset COCO-20$^i$.
 Exspecially, SVF improves the performance of BAM by $2.24$ and $2.71$ mIoU on 1-shot and 5-shot.
 Furthermore, Table~\ref{tab:fbiou} shows the comparison results with FB-IoU on Pascal-5$^i$.
 Our SVF can also improve the performance of model.
 This experiment proves that SVF not only achieve state-of-the-art results, but also is a general method in FSS.
-We give more comparative results in the Appendix.
+In addition, the results (without $^{\text{\textdagger}}$) in Table \ref{tab:final-voc} prove that the dataset trick can indeed improve the performance of FSS model.
+It also shows that whether or not the dataset tricks is used does not affect the effectiveness of SVF.
+And we give more comparative results in the Appendix.